jjppof/goldensun_html5/README.md

 - The goal of this project is not to do exactly the same engine as GS, but very similar.
 - If you found any bug, please create an [issue](https://github.com/jjppof/goldensun_html5/issues/new) for it.
 - Check the [wiki](https://github.com/jjppof/goldensun_html5/wiki) for database configuration, tutorials and project information.
-- This repository is just the engine.
+- This repository is **just the engine**.
 I'm not planning to do maps, animations, items etc. Content here is just enough to show the functionalities.
 - I use [projects](https://github.com/jjppof/goldensun_html5/projects/1) to write down things.
 - There's no production environment for now, but I'm planning to do it with webpack and embed most of the assets.
-- It's also a possible to distribute it by Electron and/or Ionic.
+- In the future, it will also be possible to distribute it by Electron (desktop) and/or Ionic (mobile).
 - Join us at [GSHC discord](https://discord.gg/jwKJDXC) (#programming channel).

 ## Running GS-HTML5 on your computer